GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/user_guide.md

 #### Subscription callback

-The Cloud IoT Device Embedded C CLient invokes a subscription callback function when Cloud IoT Core acknowledges an outgoing subscription request or when the client recieves an incoming message on a subscribed topic.
+The Device SDK invokes a subscription callback function when Cloud IoT Core acknowledges an outgoing subscription request or when the Device SDK recieves an incoming message on a subscribed topic.

 Incoming messages include the topic data as part of the callback parameters.
 Specify a callback function for each subscription.
 You can either use the same subscription callback function for multiple topics, or have a unique callback function for each topic your client application subscribes to.